lzs/ioi2021-image/README.md

 ## VM Image Finalisation

-Boot into install or rescure CDROM.
+Boot into install or rescure CDROM (change the boot order if required).
 Get to a shell (Ctrl+Alt+F2) and zero-out the empty space in the ext4 FS.

 $ sudo zerofree -v /dev/sda2